epic-open-source/seismometer-rfcs/text/0002-new-fairness-table.md

 ["tpr", "tnr", "for", "fdr", "fpr", "fnr", "npv", "ppr", "precision", "pprev"]
 ```

-So we will extend our existing metrics to indclude these combinations.
+Many of these defintiions are calculated at the group level, we we will extend `seismomemter.data.performance.calculate_bin_stats` to indclude these combinations.

 ## Changes to Seismometer Dependencies
 We will remove our current dependency on [aequitas](https://github.com/dssg/aequitas) and add a dependency to [great_tables](https://github.com/posit-dev/great-tables).
 The new dependency is for ease of styling the new fairness table.
+This also lets us take advantage of updates to `great_tables` for some common styling options in the future (collapsible row groups for example).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives